Rufino Galvão, Viscount of Maracaju

-Rufino Enéas Gustavo Galvão, Viscount of Maracaju was a Brazilian military officer and politician who fought in the Paraguayan War, served as Provincial President of three different Brazilian provinces, as the Minister of War of Brazil and as a member of the Superior Military Court of Brazil.
+Rufino Eneias Gustavo Galvão, Viscount of Maracaju (1831–1909) was a Brazilian military officer and politician who fought in the Paraguayan War, served as Provincial President of three different Brazilian provinces, as the Minister of War of Brazil and as a member of the Superior Military Court of Brazil.

 As a military officer, he participated in the battles of Ytororó and Avay, he was the Chief of the Engineering Commission which after the Paraguayan War marked the new border with Paraguay, where serving with distinction, he earned the title of Baron of Maracaju.
 His highest achieved rank was that of Marshal, however as he was demoted in the Proclamation of the Republic he died in the rank of Lieutenant-General.

-As a politician, he was President of the Province of Amazonas (7 March 1879 - 27 August 1879), President of the Province of Mato Grosso (5 December 1879 - 2 May 1881), President of the Province of Pará (16 December 1882 - 11 May 1883), Minister of War in three different periods (7 June 1889 - 2 September 1889 | 1 October 1889 - 17 October 1889 | 12 November 1889 - 15 November 1889), and after the Proclamation of the Republic, Minister of the Superior Military Court.
+As a politician, he was president of the Province of Amazonas (7 March 1879 – 27 August 1879), president of the Province of Mato Grosso (5 December 1879 – 2 May 1881), president of the Province of Pará (16 December 1882 – 11 May 1883), minister of war in three different periods (7 June 1889 – 2 September 1889; 1 October 1889 – 17 October 1889; 12 November 1889 – 15 November 1889), and after the Proclamation of the Republic, minister of the Superior Military Court.